What Causes Noise in Pressure Reducing Valves?

 - How to prevent vibration and reduce noise in the installation and construction of cold storages?

-- Pressure Gauge in Refrigeration Equipment
+- Estimation of Temperature and Pressure in the Refrigeration System